samyachour/PoliticalDebateApp_Backend/README.md

 ##### `debate/filter/`

 - all responses are sorted by most recent per the last updated property, therefore all parameters are **optional**
+- the debate maps do not come in this call
 - response array limit is 100 debates, e.g.:
     - if a user has starred more than 100 debates they will get the most recently updated 100
     - if a user filters by random it will randomize the 100 most recently updated debates